RinteRface/shinydashboardPlus/README.md

 ## Motivations

-shinydashboardPlus is based on the idea of [ygdashboard](https://github.com/gyang274/ygdashboard/tree/master/R), the later not compatible with shinydashboard (you cannot use shinydashboard and ygdashboard at the same time), and not updated.
-With shinydashboardPlus you can still work with the shinydashboard classic functions!
+shinydashboardPlus is based on the idea of [ygdashboard](https://github.com/gyang274/ygdashboard/tree/master/R), the later not compatible with shinydashboard (you cannot use shinydashboard and ygdashboard at the same time).
+With shinydashboardPlus you can still work with the shinydashboard classic functions and enrich your dashboard with all additional functions of shinydashboardPlus!
-At any moment you can switch to shinydashboardPlus.

 ## Main features